Feline Behavior

 One 90-minute session to discuss your case and the behavior management plan.

-• Follow up calls - for existing clients only
+• Follow up calls and packages - for existing clients only

-This is your follow-up option if you need more help with a cat introduction case.
+These are your follow-up options if you need more help with a cat introduction case or an initial behavior consultation:

 One 30-minute appointment to discuss any questions you have.